 Gary Busbridge, Chairman of the EL001 Wiring Rules standards committee provides a closer look at the major changes in the new Wiring Rules out now.

-Technical details as to a new technology called arc fault detection (failure of insulation on cord extension sets and leads which could lead to arcing and subsequent fire) using an Arc Fault Detection Device (AFDD) has been added in the appendices.
+Technical details as to electric vehicle charging and required installation practices have been added in the appendices.
 Whilst this is a recommendation, any person looking at design and construct should consider installation of these devices where required.